-Seaside elopements can’t get much more stunning than the craggy black rocks of Makaluapuna Point in Maui, Hawaii, providing a dramatic and edgy landscape.
+Seaside elopements don't get more stunning than the craggy black rocks of Makaluapuna Point in Maui, Hawaii, which provide a dramatic and edgy landscape.

-The quiet Sedona desert and its red hued rocks elicits a sense of serenity and awe, making it a reverent choice for an intimate elopement.
+The quiet Sedona desert and its red-hued rocks elicit a sense of serenity and awe, making it a reverent choice for an intimate elopement.

 This couple dared to climb high for a bird’s eye view of Santorini.
 Whitewashed buildings and the deep blue of the Aegean Sea offer up a classic Greece setting.

 The midst of Oregon’s wilderness is rife in nature’s simplicity and tranquility thanks to a dense forest and the celestial magic of a half moon.

 Utah’s Salt Flats may be barren, but they offer a minimalistic vibe and placid background that manages to look breathtaking, making an ideal setting for the indie bride.

 We don’t blame this stylish bride and groom for eloping at Lake Louise in Banff National Park—it’s hard not to revel in the beauty of the surrounding deep evergreens, snowy mountains, and glassy turquoise waters.